Usage¶

 PROD_NAME: myMovie

-profile now inherits from themyStudio
+profile now inherits from the myStudio

-profile by specifying it in theinherit
+profile by specifying it in the inherit

-.we can only inherit one profile at once
+one profile at once).

 If we resolve